Vladyslav49/mini_framework/README.md

 ```

 ### Details
-It is inspired by [aiogram](https://github.com/aiogram/aiogram)
+It is inspired by [aiogram](https://github.com/aiogram/aiogram) and [starlette](https://github.com/encode/starlette)

 ## Running the application
-You need to install [gunicorn](https://gunicorn.org/) or any other WSGI server to run the application.
+You need to install [gunicorn](https://github.com/benoitc/gunicorn) or any other WSGI server to run the application.

 ### Example using gunicorn
 ```bash